Moeinh77/Kaggle-House-Prices-Advanced-Regression-Techniques/README.md

 Models LinearRegression, RidgeCV, LassoCV, ElasticNetCV have been compared for predicitng proice of houses in in Ames housing data set.

-FOr each model I have trained it predicted the prices once using all the features (and features I engineered) in traing data and once with K features selected by SelectKBest of scikit learn libray from the data.I have tried to find the best number for k with testing different values of k in the code
+For each model I have trained it predicted the prices once using all the features (and features I engineered) in traing data and once with K features selected by SelectKBest of scikit learn libray from the data.I have tried to find the best number for k with testing different values of k in the code

 About models used in this notebook